agoragames/torus/README.rst

         # Optional, is a prefix for all keys in this histogram.
 If supplied
         # and it doesn't end with ":", it will be automatically appended.
         # prefix: 'application'

+        # Optional, allows one to replace the stat name and value with another.
+        # Takes two arguments and must return a tuple of two items (statistic,
+        # value).
+If the statistic is None, will skip writing the statistic.
+        # The value will be a string on input, and on output must be acceptable
+        # to any write_func defined.
+        # transform: lambda s,v: (None,None) if 0>long_or_float(v)>3.14 else (s,v)

         # Optional, is a function applied to all values read back from the
         # database.
 Without it, values will be strings.
 Must accept a string